Gigi Sohn: Early life and education

-Sohn earned a Bachelor of Science degree in broadcasting and film from Boston University and a Juris Doctor from the University of Pennsylvania Law School.
+Sohn earned a Bachelor of Science degree in broadcasting and film from Boston University, and a Juris Doctor from the University of Pennsylvania Law School.

 Career

 From 2013 to 2016, Gigi served as Counselor to Former FCC Chairman Tom Wheeler, and from 2001 to 2013 was co-founder and CEO of Public Knowledge, a communications and technology policy advocacy organization serving the interests of consumers.
 She was previously a Project Specialist in the Ford Foundation’s Media, Arts and Culture unit and Executive Director of the Media Access Project, a communications public interest law firm.

 She is a non-resident fellow at the University of Southern California Annenberg Center, and a Senior Fellow at the University of Melbourne Faculty of Law.
 She has been an adjunct professor at Georgetown University and at the Benjamin N. Cardozo School of Law.
-Sohn was executive director of the Media Access Project, a public interest law firm.
 She is known for her "personal relationships with power players all over the capital."

 Sohn is an EFF Pioneer Award winner.
 In November 2013, she was hired by the FCC as special counsel for external affairs.
 Sohn is the host of Tech on the Rocks, a podcast focused on media, tech policy and broadband.

 From 2018 to 2021, Sohn sat on the board of Sports Fan Coalition, doing business as Locast, an app that captured and retransmitted local broadcast signals over the internet pursuant to an exemption in the copyright law for nonprofits.
 Viewers could stream the content for free, though it accepted donations.
 The service was taken down as the result of a copyright lawsuit brought by the owners of the major television networks.

 Since 2018, Sohn has been a member of the Board of the Electronic Frontier Foundation.